-Garden hoses take a lot of abuse from being dragged across the ground to being left out in the sun and often not being drained before freezing weather.
+Garden hoses take a lot of abuse from being dragged across the ground, left out in the sun and often not being drained before freezing weather.
 A little TLC can make your hose last longer, so you don’t have to replace it as often.

-Plus, preventing leaks and cracks saves water, so you reduce your water bill and help conserve an important natural resource.
+Preventing leaks and cracks in your hose saves water, so you’ll reduce your water bill and conserve an important natural resource.
+Read this guide for tips on how to prevent a leaky hose.

 Put Your Hose Away After Use